 In Australia, in the five Butterfly families, there are about 416 species of Butterflies.

-There are estimated to be about 20,000 species of moths.
+In Australia, in the other Lepidoptera families, there are estimated to be about 20,000 species of Moths.

 Frequently Asked Questions about Caterpillars

 (updated 31 May 2010, 25 January 2014, 6 January 2015)